What You Need to Know: Grant Guidelines

 - Self-esteem: including body image, healthy behaviors, interpersonal relations

 - Abuse prevention: including domestic violence, substance and sexual abuse, human trafficking, bullying

-- Empowerment in the workplace, educational system and family: including leadership development, improving communications skills, job readiness and search, educational advocacy
+- Empowerment in the workplace, educational system and family: including leadership development, improving communications skills, college and career readiness, educational advocacy

 - Financial self-sufficiency: including education, workforce development

 - Special needs: including those of women veterans

 - Civic involvement/political engagement